efrederickson/SharpLua/SharpLua.LASM/Readme.txt

 ChunkBake (http://luaforge.net/projects/chunkbake),
 and ChunkSpy (http://luaforge.net/projects/chunkspy).

+Todo:
+- Change the parser from line-by-line to tokenizing and ast, with output visitors and everything

 Eventually, i hope to have full support for all available Lua versions.
 This is not going to happen in the near future though.